 Summit Audio ECS-410 Everest Channel Strip

-The ECS-410 Everest is Summit Audio rethinking the channel strip.
-This incredible channel strip boasts a tube/solid-state preamp, passive EQ, dual mode dynamics processing, a unique DriveBus output, and the innovative TouchPatch routing.
+The Summit Audio ECS-410 Everest Channel Strip is an incredible channel strip designed to boast a tube/solid-state preamp, passive EQ, dual mode dynamics processing, a unique DriveBus output, and the innovative TouchPatch routing.
 Each section is completely independent with fully balanced I/O to maintain signal integrity and you can patch into any section at the push of a button to custom configure your signal path.
 The individual components build on Summit's years of experience and merge the best of transparent and flavor to offer nearly unending sonic options.
-Everest attains new heights in channel strips!
+The Summit Audio ECS-410 Everest attains new heights in channel strips!

 Mz2- Microphone and Instrument Preamplifier

 At the far left stands the Mz2 microphone and instrument preamplifier.
 The culmination of Summit Audio's many years of experience making preamps, the Mz2 is made for tone and sweetness with no sacrifice in noise or distortion specs, the perfect blend of fidelity and flavor.
 The design in the Mz2 starts with a discrete, matched and hand tested transistor stage.
 Next is an interstage, bypassable 12AX7A vacuum tube, getting full plate voltage (185V).
 Following is the interstage Jensen transformer, the best location for a transformer as feeding it with high level is the best for the sound, for isolation, and for noise immunity.